jolideco/jolideco/docs/index.rst

     |:computer:| The best place to start is with the :doc:`user/installation` and then continue with the :doc:`user/tutorials/index`.

-    |:book:| If you are interested in the details and theory behind Joledeco, check out the :doc:`user/index` section.
+    |:book:| If you are interested in the details and ideas behind Jolideco, check out the :doc:`user/overview` section.

     |:bug:| If you find a bug or have a feature request, please `open an issue <https://github.com/jolideco/jolideco/issues/new/choose>`_ .
     For general support and questions you can also use the `GitHub Discussions <https://github.com/jolideco/jolideco/discussions>`_.